 2.5 Visibility of data content in MNO

 As a preliminary measure, the nature of the data content can be described by its format, type, value and others.
-Visibility refers to the extent to which the MNO is able to aware, access or even comprehend this data content.
+Visibility refers to the extent to which the MNO is able to be aware, access or even comprehend this data content.

 Companies are invited to provide the definition on visibility and to what extent (aware, access or comprehend) the visibility is preferred.